Voting at the Eurovision Song Contest: Overview

 To announce the points in the final, the contest's presenters invite each spokesperson to read the country's points in French or English.
 The presenters originally repeated the points in both languages, however, since 2004, the points have only been translated due to time constraints.
-To offset increased voting time required by a larger number of participating countries, since 2006, each spokesperson only read out the top three scores of their respective country's vote: 8, 10 and 12 points.
+To offset increased voting time required by a larger number of participating countries, from 2006 to 2015 each spokesperson only read out the top three scores of their respective country's vote: 8, 10 and 12 points.
 Points from one to seven were added automatically to the scoreboard, while each spokesperson was introduced.